timh1975/SoftwareEngineeringPortfolio/week6.md

 **fig 3**

-Using GitHub, my test branch was merged into the main branch
+Using GitHub, my test branch was merged into the main branch (fig 4)

 ![](/images/github-merged-branch.png "")